-Operations with Numbers: Base Ten 6.
-Explain that the three digits of a three-digit number represent amounts of hundreds, tens, and ones. a.
+Operations with N umbers: Base Ten Understand place value.
+6. Explain that the three digits of a three-digit number represent amounts of hundreds, tens, and ones. a.
 Explain the following three-digit numbers as special cases: 100 can be thought of as a bundle of ten tens, called a "hundred," and the numbers 100, 200, 300, 400, 500, 600, 700, 800, 900 refer to one, two, three, four, five, six, seven, eight, or nine hundreds (and 0 tens and 0 ones).
 7. Count within 1000 by ones, fives, tens, and hundreds.
 8. Read and write numbers to 1000 using base-ten numerals, number names, and expanded form.
 9. Compare two three-digit numbers based on the value of the hundreds, tens, and ones digits, recording the results of comparisons with the symbols >, =, and < and orally with the words "is greater than," "is equal to," and "is less than."
-10. Fluently add and subtract within 100, using strategies based on place value, properties of operations, and/or the relationship between addition and subtraction.
+Use place value understanding and properties of operations 10.
+Fluently add and subtract within 100, using strategies based on place value, properties of operations, and/or the relationship between addition and subtraction. to add and subtract.
 11. Use a variety of strategies to add up to four two-digit numbers.
 12. Add and subtract within 1000 using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method.a.
 Explain that in adding or subtracting three-digit numbers, one adds or subtracts hundreds and hundreds, tens and tens, ones and ones; and sometimes it is necessary to compose or decompose tens or hundreds.
 13. Mentally add and subtract 10 or 100 to a given number between 100 and 900.
 14. Explain why addition and subtraction strategies work, using place value and the properties of operations.
 Note: Explanations may be supported by drawings or objects.